JonathanWoollett-Light/a-little-more-than-an-introduction-to/README.md

-# Code for: A little more than an introduction to
+# A little more than an introduction to:

 Python code for the manim animations in my youtube series.